justingolden21/pokemon-types/README.md

 ### Features

 -   Find the type matchups for any type combination

 -   Search and open the types for any Pokémon

 -   View weather boost for types and Pokémon

 -   View matchups taking weather into account

 -   Quick copy for search strings for Pokémon of certain type(s) and/or with moves of certain type(s)

 ### Development

 First time setup: `npm install`

-*to install packages*
+_to install packages_

 Development: `npm run dev`

-*to run postcss on watch*
+_to run postcss on watch_

-Localhost: `npm run localhost`
+Localhost: `npm run server`

-*to host on locahost and open chrome to localhost:8000, requires python*
+_to host on locahost and open chrome to localhost:8000, requires python_

 Local Dev: `npm run local-dev`

-*to open localhost and run postcss on watch*
+_to open localhost and run postcss on watch_

 Production: `npm run prod`

-*builds the project and increments version*
+_builds the project and increments version_

 To test production build before deployment: `npm run localhost`